MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

    > [!div class="mx-imgBorder"]
    > ![Add destination page](media/add-destination.png "Add destination page")

 4. Indicate the field in Customer entity that maps to the Dynamics 365 Contact ID.
 Only contacts that can be mapped back to Dynamics 365 will be exported.
-Customer Insights is not creating new contacts in Dynamics 365.
+Customer Insights does not create new contacts in Dynamics 365.

-5. Give your destination a recognizable name in **Display name**.
+5. Give your destination a recognizable name in the **Display name** field.

    > [!div class="mx-imgBorder"]
    > ![Add destination display name](media/add-destination-display-name.png "Add destination display name")

 6. Select **Next**.

-7. Select the segment you wish to export, and then select **Save**.
+7. Select the segments you wish to export, and then select **Save**.

    > [!div class="mx-imgBorder"]
    > ![Select segment to export](media/select-segments-to-export.png "Select segment to export")

 ## Run an Export

-Once a destination is set up, your export should start shortly if all prerequisites for export have been completed.
-In addition, your export for all destinations will run at the end of every scheduled refresh.
+Once a destination is created, your export should start shortly if all prerequisites for export have been completed.
+In addition, your exports for all destinations will run at the end of every scheduled refresh.
 For more information, see [Schedule tab](pm-settings.md#schedule-tab).

-You can also initiate Export manually.
+You can also initiate an Export manually by selecting **Export** at the upper right of the page.

 ![Export destinations](media/export-destinations-preview.png)

 ## View Export destinations

-When viewing the **Export destinations** page, if you’ve already created destination you will see a table containing several fields for destinations you’ve added, as described here:
+If you’ve already created any destinations, you'll see them listed in a table on the **Export destinations** page.
+This table has three columns:

    > [!div class="mx-imgBorder"]
    > ![Export destinations page](media/export-destinations-page.png "Export destinations page")

-- Display name: The name you created during the destination creation.
+- **Display name**: The name you entered when creating the destination.
-- Type: The destination type set during the destination creation.
+- **Type**: The destination type you set when creating the destination.
 Currently supports:
   - Azure Blob storage
   - Dynamics 365 Sales
-- Created: The date you created the destination.
+- **Created**: The date you created the destination.

 ## Remove an Export destination

-To remove an Export destination, start from the main Export destinations page.
+To remove an Export destination, start from the main **Export destinations** page.

 > [!div class="mx-imgBorder"]
 > ![Export destinations page](media/export-destinations-page.png "Export destinations page")